-2. Ownership
+1.4 Ownership

-The programme is owned by ProAgros.
-The first version of the SFAP-standard was created in 2017.
-Initially farmers were certified against the basic module of the standard, currently all farmer groups are certified against the non-conversion module.

-The programme is revised every two years or more often if necessary to guarantee alignment with international developments and global priorities in responsible agricultural production.
-The programme has been benchmarked by ITC against the FEFAC Soy Sourcing Guidelines 2021.
+The program is owned by ProAgros.
+ProAgros is an independent consultancy organization based in the Netherlands.
+The first version of the SFAP standard was created in 2017.
+The program is revised every two years, or more often if necessary, to guarantee alignment with international developments and global priorities in responsible agricultural production.
+The program has been positively benchmarked by ITC against the FEFAC Soy Sourcing Guidelines 2021.
+In 2024, SFAP will be included in the new benchmark against the FEFAC Soy Sourcing Guidelines 2023.